imrafaelmerino/java-fun/docs/README.md

 /**
    @param gen generator to produce randomized input data
-   @param property the property to be tested
+   @param property a predicate that represents a property that the code under test  has to satisfy
-   @param times number of iterations an input is produced and tested on the property */ public void testProperty(JsGen<JsObj> gen,
+   @param times number of iterations that an input is generated and evaluated on the predicate */ public void testProperty(JsGen<JsObj> gen,
                          Predicate<JsObj> property,